Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Regional availability

 Mars bars are available worldwide except in the US.
-However, the milky way in the US is the same as the mars bar.
+However, the milky way in the US is the same as the Mars bar.

 Price

-Mars bars and snickers have similar prices.
+Mars bars and Snickers have similar prices.
 However, as varieties of each exist, the prices might be different between those.

 Taste and flavor

-The main difference of a mars bar is that it is made of a layer of nougat, caramel and all over coated with milk chocolate.
-In comparison, the main difference in snickers is the extra peanuts added to the nougat, caramel, and milk chocolate layer.
+Although both have a lot of similar ingredients, the main difference between a Mars bar is that it is made of a layer of nougat and caramel and all over coated with milk chocolate.

 Nutritional content

 The following sections will be discussed according to 100g of each.
-However, 1 bar of mars weighs 58g, and 1 bar of snickers weighs around 53g.
+However, 1 bar of Mars weighs 58g, and 1 bar of Snickers weighs around 53g.

 Calories